beginner2099/Optical-character-recognition---free-symbol-dataset/README.md

 # Optical-character-recognition---free-symbol-dataset
 A repository containing the files dataset.txt (a dataset containing  some  symbols, see dictionnary.txt for more information) and labels.txt for the different labels.
+They are contained in dataset.zip and labels.zip respectively.
 Each row of dataset.txt must be reshaped into a 64x64 array to visualize the symbol.
 There must be some neglectible mistackes on a few symbols.
 The lables for the symbols 'i' and 'l' need some corrections (currently working on it)